BlueBrain/sonata-network-reduction/README.rst

 Docker
 ------------

 The project can be used via docker container.
+There 2 containers now:

+- A general container for any circuit, `make docker_build_general`.
+- A container with precompiled mods for Hippocampus circuits, `make docker_build_hippo`.

 To prepare one please do in the project's root:

 .. code:: bash

-    make docker_build_latest
+    make docker_build_general

 Further you can use a make target again but be sure to check mount points of it: